FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ## Code - Toggle GPIO's (LEDs) Bitmask

 The previous code used pre-defined functions for toggling GPIO and left LED #2 ON.
 Those predefined functions are actually just providing an abstraction of the raw command for GPIO bitmask control.
-The GPIO bitmask control is part of the Command Application and provides both ON/OFF control of many GPIO in a single command while also guarding potentially damaging GPIO from being accidently changed (i.e. removes ability to manually toggle the RF amplifier control GPIO).
+The GPIO bitmask control is part of the Command Application and provides both ON/OFF control of many GPIO in a single command while also guarding potentially damaging GPIO from being accidentally changed (i.e. removes ability to manually toggle the RF amplifier control GPIO).

 The Python module function `faraday_cmd.CommandLocalGPIO()` contains 6 function arguments: